garbageplanet/frontend/README.md

 ### TODO

-#### Bottom panel
-- [ ] single share button with popup options

 ### Mobile
 - [ ] fix alerts formatting and timing (bug?)
 - [ ] fix datetime picker display (better mobile UI support is coming in [V5](https://github.com/Eonasdan/bootstrap-datetimepicker/issues/841))
-- [ ] swipe events for navigating bottom and side panels

-### Side panel
-- [ ] fix differing line height between form elements
-- [ ] fix the tagsinput field resizing

 #### Map actions
-- [ ] make the map add new markers instead of reloading everything in the current view when map moves (check if any new db element was added to a nearby location after the last load)
+- [ ] make the map add new markers instead of reloading everything in the current view when map moves.
+Either check if any new db element was added to a nearby location after the last load or check with `contains()` [see this link](http://leafletjs.com/reference.html#latlngbounds-contains).

 ### General coding
 - [ ] replace all instances of `find()` with direct selectors